stefanofa/awesome/TOPICS.md

 *   [preset/preset](https://github.com/preset/preset) - Elegant, ecosystem-agnostic preset mechanism

+## cursor

+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
+Design directly in your live React app and publish your changes to code.

+*   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
+Why not take it to the next level? 🚀

 ## devtool

 *   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.